Comparison

 Pistis asks for four steps: read a verse of Scripture, reflect on a formation prompt, perform the Ignatian Examen (a review of the previous day in God's presence), and pray in your own words.
 The loop is designed to take five to fifteen minutes.
 It is not designed to be quick.

 The additional steps in Pistis are drawn from the contemplative tradition.
 The Examen, in particular, is one of the most powerful formation practices in Christian history — but its power comes from daily repetition over time.
-It needs a commitment device to support that regularity.
+It needs a commitment device to support that regularity, not just a moment of prayer.

-Pistis does not generate prayer text.
-The prayer step provides a prompt — a direction for your prayer — and then waits.
-The words are yours.
+Pistis does not offer any pre-written prayer content.
+The prayer step is a prompt and a space, and then it waits.
+The words — however halting — are yours.

 Which One?